We often joke that where there is smoke there is fire. As fires burn they produce smoke. It is a fundamental of fire.

-Smoky environments are dangerous.
-Smoke is the result of incomplete combustion and contains a variety of toxic by-products.
+Smoke is the result of incomplete combustion and carries a variety of toxic by-products.
 Smoke includes three major components: particles, which are solids, vapors, which are finely suspended liquids, and gasses.